LarsSchimmelpfennig/LiteratureNetworks/README.md

 **Complete citation network for the field of Foldamers (2021)**
  - Node and edge color is assigned by modularity class (clustering).
- - Node size is assigned by in-degree.
+ - Node size is assigned by out-degree.
+Citations are represented by edges directed to the referencing paper.
 The larger nodes represent the more frequently cited papers in the network.

 ![complete network](foldamers_citation_network_2021.png)